Rich Fields: Career

-In 1978, during a question-and-answer segment with announcer Johnny Olson at a taping of The Price Is Right, Fields asked how he could get Olson's job.
+In 1979, during a question-and-answer segment with (then) announcer Johnny Olson at a taping of The Price Is Right, Fields asked how he could get Olson's job.
 Olson brought Fields onstage and asked him to give an example of how he would call a contestant to "Come on down!"
+Twenty-five years later, Fields would be the long-running voice of a new generation of Price Is Right fans.

-Fields worked as a radio personality starting in 1979, serving some 16 radio stations across the country, including markets like Los Angeles, California, and Tampa, Florida.
-He disc jockeyed music radio shows for over a decade on CBS' 93.1 FM frequency in Los Angeles during the 1980s and 1990s.
-Between 1995 and 1999, he was the announcer of the Florida Lottery game show Flamingo Fortune.
+Fields worked as a radio personality starting in 1979, serving some 16 different radio stations across the country, including markets like Los Angeles, California, Denver, Colorado and Tampa, Florida.
+He DJ’d music radio shows for over a decade on CBS' 93.1 FM frequency in Los Angeles during the 1980s and 1990s.

+In 1995 Fields was hired by Mark Goodson Productions as the announcer of the Florida Lottery TV game show Flamingo Fortune.

-In 2002, Fields was offered the morning weather position at KPSP-LP in Palm Springs, California.
-Fields was later promoted to Chief Meteorologist for KPSP and was charged with the weather forecasts on the 5:00 p.m., 6:00 p.m., and 11:00 p.m. newscasts for the station until May 2004.
+Fields studied meteorology at Mississippi State University and in 2002, was offered the morning weather position at KPSP-LP in Palm Springs, California.
+Fields was later promoted to Chief Meteorologist for KPSP and was charged with presenting the nightly newscasts for the station until May 2004.

-On March 30, 2004, producer Roger Dobkowitz notified Fields that Dobkowitz had chosen him as the next announcer for The Price Is Right, a decision following the death of longtime announcer Rod Roddy.
+On March 30, 2004, producer Roger Dobkowitz notified Fields that legendary show-host Bob Barker, had personally chosen Rich as the next announcer for The Price Is Right, a decision following the death of longtime announcer Rod Roddy.
 The announcement of Fields' hiring was announced by Bob Barker at the April 6, 2004, taping of the show, which aired on April 23.
 Fields signed a contract to be the series' announcer through 2010.